cakehonolulu/cakehonolulu.github.io/docs/pciem/src/simple_device_walkthrough.md

 ### Userspace Device Emulator

-The userspace program creates the PCIe device and handles MMIO operations:
+The userspace program creates the PCIe device, establishes the event channel, and handles MMIO operations.

 ```c
 /*